Advertisement

 Papa Salt Paloma tins

-Cool off this summer with TikTok’s trending sip, the Paloma.
+Cool off with TikTok’s trending sip, the Paloma.
 Where warmer weather usually calls an Aperol or Hugo Spritz to mind, the Paloma is typically a grapefruit, tequila and lime refresh.
 Gin-based riffs are also on the rise, as seen here with Papa Salt’s easy-drinking Paloma tins.

 Pundi Bitters trio.